Setting and Identifying Goals

-You are likely to find your classes more motivating and enjoyable if you have clear reasons on why you are taking them.
-Goal setting can help you stay in touch with how your current classes may fit in with your larger personal, academic, career and life aspirations.
-This awareness can provide you a source of motivation, commitment and persistence - and can provide an extra incentive to stick with it when it is hard to concentrate or if you are not that interested in a particular class.
+You are likely to find your classes more motivating and enjoyable if you have clear reasons for why you are taking them.
+Goal setting can help you stay in touch with how your current classes may fit in with your larger personal, academic, career, and life aspirations.
+This awareness can provide you a source of motivation, commitment, and persistence - and can provide an extra incentive to stick with it when it is hard to concentrate or if you are not that interested in a particular class.

 - Come from your values and wishes, rather than from other people’s expectations, or “shoulds”

 - Are specific, obtainable, possible, and realistic.
 You will be able to tell if you are meeting your goals.

 - Involve changes in your behavior, not that of others.